 How often you send can be a delicate balance.
-Too much and your customers may unsubscribe.
-Too little and they may forget you and become disengaged.
+Too much, and your customers may unsubscribe.
+Too little, and they may forget you and become disengaged.

 4. Your deliverability is only as good as your contact data

-No matter the situation with your data, you or your provider should be asking the right questions and find a way to move forward to make sure you get the absolute optimum ROI per email.
+No matter the situation with your data, you or your provider should be asking the right questions and finding a way to move forward to make sure you get the absolute optimum ROI per email.

 5. Nothing bolsters deliverability like consistency

 Put yourself into the customer’s shoes.
-When you sign up to an email subscription, you already have an expectation around the messaging you are going to receive.
-Especially when the sender has followed best practice for consent and laid out the kinds of messaging you will be receiving.
+When you sign up for an email subscription, you already expect the messages you are going to receive – especially when the sender has followed best practice for consent and laid out the kinds of messages you will be receiving.

 When the consistency of this message varies, be this the content style or subject matter, customer engagement drops off because an expectation has suddenly not been met.
-Leave bait and switch to the fraudsters, focus on valuable content and be as consistent and dependable for your customers as you would like to see from your own favorite brands.
+Leave bait and switch to the fraudsters, focus on valuable content and be as consistent and dependable for your customers as you would like to see from your favorite brands.